 The Commitment Required of the Support Volunteer

-Support Volunteers are asked to assist in Tuam Cancer Care twice a month during opening hours (9.50a.m.- 2.00p.m. or 6.45 p.m. to 9.00p.m.).
+Support Volunteers are asked to assist in Tuam Cancer Care twice a month during opening hours (10.30a.m.- 2.00p.m. or 6.45 p.m. to 9.30p.m.).
+Days and times may change subject to demand.
 Support Volunteers choose the two periods for which they are available each month.
-Attendance at Support and Guidance sessions is an essential requirement as well as In-service training.
-These meetings are important for the Support Volunteer’s own support and continuing development as well as development of the Service.
-Social evenings take place twice a year – June and December.
+Attendance at two Support and Guidance sessions a year is an essential requirement.
+There are regular Support Volunteer Meetings a year.
+All of these meetings are important for the Support Volunteer’s own support and continuing development as well as development of the Service.

 The Support and Guidance and Volunteer Meetings

-Support and Guidance will take place in small groups a number of times a year with the Support and Guidance designated person.
+Support and Guidance will take place regularly (three – four times a year) with the Support and Guidance designated support person.
 This will be organised by the Co-ordinator and is an essential requirement for being a Support Volunteer.

 Attendance at these meetings is important to the work.
 It is at these meetings that information about new and ongoing activities of the Centre is shared.
 Support and help is available to Support Volunteers to enable them to deal with any difficulties encountered in their work; additional training in listening skills and ‘being present to clients’ is also provided.
 Attendance at these meetings ensures that Support Volunteers are supported in their work and that their listening skills are maintained and enhanced.